 Located at the corner of Seoul's busiest downtown intersection, Deoksugung Palace is famous for its elegant stone-wall road.
 It is also the only palace that sits alongside a series of western style buildings that add to the uniqueness of the surrounding scenery.
-Deoksugung Palace originally belonged to Wolsandaegun (1454~1488), the older brother of King Seongjong (1469~1494) of the Joseon Dynasty.
-It became a proper palace when Gwanghaegun (1575~1641) ascended the throne and gave the palace the name Gyeongungung in 1611.
+Deoksugung Palace originally belonged to Wolsandaegun (1454-1488), the older brother of King Seongjong (1469-1494) of the Joseon Dynasty.
+It became a proper palace when Gwanghaegun (1575-1641) ascended to the throne and gave the palace the name Gyeongungung in 1611.
 Afterwards, the name was then changed back to its orginal title of Deoksugung.

 Upon entering Deoksugung Palace and Daehanmun, visitors will cross the wide bridge of Geumcheon.
 The king's carriage would pass over this bridge during ancient times.
-The Beopjeon Building Junghwajeon is very stately, revealing of its long history.
-The Jeukjodang Building received its name from Gwanghaegun and In-Jo both ascended to the throne here.
+The Beopjeon Building Junghwajeon is very stately, revealing its long history.
+The Jeukjodang Building received its name from Gwanghaegun and In-Jo, who both ascended to the throne here.
 The front sign on Jeukjodang was written personally by Go Jong in 1905 after he became king.
 Hamnyeongjeon was where Go Jong slept, and Hamnyeong was named so to wish Go Jong lasting peace.
-The East Wing served as the King’s room, and the west wing was for the Queen.
-Jeonggwanheon was the first western style building built in the palace in 1900.
+The East Wing served as the king’s room, and the west wing was for the queen.
+Jeonggwanheon was the first western style building built in the palace, completed in 1900.
 Go Jong enjoyed drinking coffee and spending his free time here.
 The back of the building had secret passageways to the Russian Emissary, which still exist today.

-The Junghwajeon (Junghwa Hall) was the center of politics during the period of Daehanjeguk (the Great Korean Empire) and served as the backdrop to critical discussions on national affairs among the country’s great leaders.
-The elaborateness of the hall’s interior is said to reflect the confidence of King Gojong (26th king of the Joseon Dynasty, reigning 1863-1907) in his ability to effectual lead the country into the 20th century.
+The Junghwajeon (Junghwa Hall) was the center of politics during the period of Daehanjeguk (the Great Korean Empire) and served as the backdrop to critical discussions on national affairs among the country’s leaders.
+The elaborateness of the hall’s interior is said to reflect the confidence of King Gojong (26th king of the Joseon Dynasty, r.
+1863-1907) in his ability to effectively lead the country into the 20th century.
 One of the most striking parts of the building is the pair of dragons that decorates the canopy above the throne of the king.
-These dragons can be also seen on the ceiling of Junghwajeon and were representative designs of the Deoksugung (Palace), the imperial palace at that time.
+These dragons can also be seen on the ceiling of Junghwajeon and were representative designs of Deoksugung Palace, the imperial palace at that time.
 Though the Junghwajeon was originally built in 1902 as a multi-roofed building, it was redesigned as a single-roofed building in 1906 after it caught on fire in 1904.

 |Historic Site No. 124|